BlbtYa/learngit/readme.txt

-Git is a diversion control system.
+Git is free software distributed under the GPL.